Dendermonde nursery attack: Dendermonde nursery stabbing

-Kim de Gelder, a 20-year-old Belgian from Sinaai, entered the Fabeltjesland nursery through an unlocked side-door, claiming that he had a question to ask.
-He then entered one of the rooms and began attacking small children before moving to another room.
-He was reported to be wearing black-and-white makeup with his hair vividly colored red, similar to that of the Joker from the Batman films (who, however, has green hair and white and red facial features).
+Initial reports claimed he was wearing black-and-white makeup with his hair vividly colored red, similar to that of Joker from the Batman films (who, however, has green hair and white and red facial features).
 De Gelder's attorney, Jaak Haentjens, later formally denied any link to "the Joker", attributing the claims of face paint to De Gelder's pale skin.
 De Gelder was, in the eyes of his friends and colleagues, a silent boy, who never said anything.

-A total of eighteen infants under the age of three and six adults were in the nursery at the time of the attack.
+A total of eighteen infants or toddlers under the age of three and six adults were in the nursery at the time of the attack.
 Two infants and one adult were killed; six children, all between one and three years old, were seriously injured; another four suffered minor injuries; and nine escaped unscathed.
-The alleged perpetrator left the scene on his bike.